tedbow/automatic_updates/README.md

 ### Goals

 The Automatic Update service for Drupal aims to simplify the update process and provide confidence that an update will apply cleanly.
-Updates are currently limited to Drupal Core for tarball (non-Composer managed) websites.

 ### Demo